 Those annoying flashing lights on your dash mean something is wrong under the hood.
 To prevent them from coming on frequently, you want to make sure to check your brake fluid monthly.
 Always use the correct fluid and never use fluid already exposed to air.

 Don’t forget about the inside of your car as well!
 Floor mats are the best way to keep your car squeaky clean.
 They help protect the floor from all the snow, salt and slush that we bring in.
-Also, keep an emergency kit in your trunk filled with: flashlights, blanket, ice scraper, coolant, sand/ kitty litter
+Also, keep an emergency kit in your trunk filled with: flashlights, blanket, ice scraper, coolant and sand/ kitty litter.

 What to Check When

-Monthly: check engine oil, check tire pressure, check air filters, inspect exhaust system, look at brakes, and check fluids, clean radiator, check battery
+Monthly: check engine oil, check tire pressure, check air filters, inspect exhaust system, look at brakes, check fluids, clean radiator and check the battery.

-Bi-Yearly: drain and flush cooling system, change automatic transmission fluid, replace belts and hoses, change timing belt
+Bi-Yearly: drain and flush the cooling system, change the automatic transmission fluid, replace belts and hoses and change the timing belt.